yourigruiters/React-Chat-Frontend/README.md

 - ...improved knowledge on using socket.io, TypeScript and new technologie as Winston;
 - ...used 'any' as little as possible in TypeScript;
 - ...express and socket.io unit testing on server side;
+- ...Frontend and backend testing implemented, Cypress was good.

 **Improvement areas...**